 An AI Agent for NetSuite

 NetSuite is one of the largest, most complex, and most expensive software systems on the planet.
-However, at least so far, the only AI they've implemented is the ability to generate content, in addition to OCR capabilities to scan invoices and such during import.
-It does not come with AI Agent capabilities, allowing you to automate tasks in the system itself, using natural language.
+However, at least so far, the only AI they've implemented is the ability to generate content, in addition to OCR capabilities to scan invoices.
+It does not come with AI Agent capabilities, allowing you to automate tasks in the system itself.
 However, we've got you!

 In the above video I demonstrate how you can create an AI Agent that integrates with your NetSuite account, to automate tasks such as searching for contacts, customers, or any other object NetSuite contains.
 In addition, it allows you to update, create, and delete objects - While also of course integrating perfectly with any other AI function we have, such as sending emails, scrape websites, or perform web searches.

 This allows us to deliver AI chatbots similarly to ChatGPT that acts as AI agents on your NetSuite account, 100% without coding.
-Examples of prompt you could use can be found below.
+Examples of prompts you could use can be found below.

 How it works